-- The Association will continue to drive membership and program revenue growth through further implementation of the key components of the turnaround plan, which seeks to improve the member experience by making targeted investments in staff and facilities.
-Management believes that this strategy has been instrumental in the revenue growth achieved over the past two years and is committed to continuing with this plan. - The Association continues to operate with a reduced staffing structure in alignment with current revenue levels.
-The current staffing model remains at approximately 58 percent of pre-pandemic levels. - The North Oakland branch of the Association is for sale.
-Proceeds from an eventual sale will decrease the outstanding debt obligations of the Association.
-In addition to the sale of the North Oakland branch, Association leadership is assessing operating performance and property values at each of the remaining branches and is considering further decisions about potential branch closures in the future. - In 2020, the Probate Court for the County of Wayne approved a petition to release from charitable restrictions \$3,085,457 of the Association's donor-restricted endowment funds to support operating cash flow needs.
+- The North Oakland branch of the Association is for sale.
+Proceeds from an eventual sale will decrease the outstanding debt obligations of the Association. - In 2020, the Probate Court for the County of Wayne approved a petition to release from charitable restrictions \$3,085,457 of the Association's donor-restricted endowment funds to support operating cash flow needs.
 Management has accessed these funds as necessary to manage through the financial challenges brought on by the pandemic.
 To date, the Association has utilized \$2 million of these funds to meet operating cash flow needs, leaving \$1,085,457 available for future needs. - The Association received a \$10 million unrestricted gift in 2020.
 The gift has been instrumental in enabling the Association to deal with the negative financial impacts of the pandemic.
-The Association used \$7 million of as part of its pandemic recovery plan, leaving approximately \$3 million available for future use. - On May 16, 2024, the Association successfully amended the payment terms on Series 2014 bonds.
-See Note 5 for more details. - The Michigan Legislature continues to prioritize the health, safety, and education of children and has allocated funding to support child care and out-of-school-time programs that further these objectives.
-Based on these stated priorities, management anticipates continuing support of child care and out-of-school-time programs in 2024 and potentially beyond.
+The Association used \$9 million of the gift as part of its pandemic recovery plan, leaving approximately \$1 million available for future use. - The Michigan Legislature continues to prioritize the health, safety, and education of children and has allocated funding to support child care and out-of-school-time programs that further these objectives.
+Based on these stated priorities, management anticipates continuing support of child care and out-of-school-time programs in 2025.

-Though the COVID-19 pandemic heightened the Association's risk factors, management continues to believe that long-term financial sustainability can be achieved through investments in staff and facilities designed to improve and enhance the member experience, the key components of the turnaround plan.
-The financial improvements made over the last two years further support the impact that the turnaround plan is having.
-The Association will continue to prioritize funding opportunities, including grants and gifts, to continue implementing the turnaround plan and achieving financial sustainability in the future.
+Though the COVID-19 pandemic heightened the Association's risk factors, management continues to believe that long-term financial sustainability can be achieved through investments in staff and facilities designed to improve and enhance the member experience, the key components of the recovery plan.
+The financial improvements made over the last three years further support the impact that the recovery plan is having.
+The Association will continue to prioritize funding opportunities, including grants and gifts, to continue implementing the recovery plan and achieving financial sustainability in the near future.

-This Association is a 170-year-old, mission-driven community benefit organization, committed to youth, family, and community, and leadership intends to take appropriate financial and other actions to allow the Association to continue to serve metropolitan Detroit as a relevant and impactful organization for another century.
+The Association is a 172-year-old mission-driven community benefit organization committed to youth, family, community, and leadership and intends to take appropriate financial and other actions to allow the Association to continue to serve metropolitan Detroit as a relevant and impactful organization for another century.
 To be successful, these actions will require continuing and enhanced support from donors, members, volunteers, staff, and local government.